Dollar to Naira Exchange Rate Today in Black Market

 Quick Facts to know about the US Dollar

-• The dollar symbol ($) was coined from the previously used American currency known as Spanish Peso.
+• The dollar symbol ($) was coined from the previously used American currency known as the Spanish Peso.

 • The United States dollar is not made of paper; it’s made of cotton, silk fibers, and linen blend.